The $D_{s0}(2590)^+$ as the dressed $c\bar s(2^1S_0)$ meson in a coupled-channels calculation: Theoretical formalism

 Herein, $\mu_{\beta}$ is the reduced mass of the meson-meson system corresponding to the channel $\beta$, and $\Delta M_{\beta}$ is the difference between the meson-meson threshold and the lightest one, taken as reference.

 Once the $T$-matrix is calculated, we determine the on-shell part which is directly related to the scattering matrix (in the case of non-relativistic kinematics):

 with $k_{\beta}$ the on-shell momentum for channel $\beta$.
-All the potentials and kernels shall be analytically continue for complex momenta; this allows us to find the poles of the $T$-matrix in any possible Riemann sheet.
+All the potentials and kernels will be analytically continued for complex momenta; this allows us to find the poles of the $T$-matrix in any possible Riemann sheet.